Build your Go image

 The Dockerfile may also contain comments.
 They always begin with a # symbol, and must be at the beginning of a line.
 Comments are there for your convenience to allow documenting your Dockerfile.

-There is also a concept of Dockerfile directives, such as the syntax directive we added.
+There is also a concept of Dockerfile directives, such as the syntax directive you added.
 The directives must always be at the very top of the Dockerfile, so when adding comments, make sure that the comments follow after any directives that you may have used:

 # syntax=docker/dockerfile:1